-This amendment shall be effective upon the date of Governor and Executive Council approval.
-IN WITNESS WHEREOF, the parties have set their hands as of the date written below,
+All terms and conditions of the Contract and prior amendments not inconsistent with this Amendment #2 remain in full force and effect.
+This amendment shall be upon the date of Governor and Executive Council approval.

+IN WITNESS WHEREOF, the parties have set their hands as of the date written below, ame: Deborah D. Scheetz itle: Director

-State of New Hampshire Department of Health and Human Services
+Department of Health and Human Services